INK: Inheritable Natural Backdoor Attack Against Model Distillation: Experiments

+We theoretically analyzed the robustness of INK against image augmentations in Sec.~\ref{methodology}.
+Additionally, we compare the attack performance of INK with selected baselines under different image augmentation algorithms in this section.

-We selected four efficient image augmentation operations, namely Optical Distortion (OD), Stochastic Affine Transformation (SAT), Random scaling down with Padding (RSPA), and Median filter with Scaling Down (DSSM), to assess the robustness of backdoor attacks against image augmentations, following the methodology from previous work~\cite{deepsweep}.
-Additionally, we explored the impact of incorporating Gaussian noise into the input images.
+Specifically, we use four image augmentation operations, Optical Distortion (OD), Stochastic Affine Transformation (SAT), Random scaling down with Padding (RSPA), and Median filter with Scaling Down (DSSM), to assess the robustness of backdoor attacks against image augmentations.
+Additionally, we explored the impact of Gaussian noise on triggers.
 The image augmentation techniques used in the experiment are showcased in Fig.~\ref{Augmentation_image}.

-The experimental results are presented in Table \ref{Augmentation_table}.
-A comparative analysis reveals that RSBA-CI and RSBA-CL demonstrate greater robustness compared to LIRA and WaNet when tested on the CIFAR-10 dataset.
-For GTSRB, the robustness of RSBA-CI is comparable to LIRA, while RSBA-CL exhibits higher robustness than WaNet and lower than LIRA.

-It is essential to note that both LIRA and WaNet are implanted through a meticulously controlled training process.
-In contrast, RSBA achieves no less robustness than these methods without participating in the training process.
-This highlights the effectiveness of RSBA in achieving comparable or superior robustness without the need for specialized training procedures.
+Tab.~\ref{Augmentation_table} lists the attack success rates of different backdoor attacks under different image augmentations.
+As shown in Tab.~\ref{Augmentation_table}, INK-I and INK-L maintain a high attack success rate after different image augmentations, which supports the theoretical analysis.
+Additionally, compared to WaNet and SAA, LIRA and NARCISSUS are overally more robust against image augmentations.
+This is because LIRA and NARCISSUS require backdoor attackers to control to training process and already introduced several image augmentations during training.
+However, augmentation strategies that have not been introduced during training may have a significant impact on the attack success rate (e.g., adding Gaussian noise for LIRA).